PlayFab/Objective_C_SDK/README.md

 Thank you for your support and happy coding.

+## 2. Usage Instructions:

+There are two ways to get started:
+  1. Start with and add to our [example implemnetation project](/Example/)
+  2. Import [our SDK](/PlayFabSDK) into an existing XCode project

-## 2. Copyright and Licensing Information:
+## 3. Copyright and Licensing Information:

   Apache License --
   Version 2.0, January 2004